ianmorgan/corda-rawupdates-demo/README.md

 * the initiating node fails intermittently
 * a participant node fails intermittently
 * multiple nodes fail intermittently within the same flow
-* a node fails continuously
+* a node fails continuously.

-This little CordApp lets us test the failure and recovery modes behave as expected.
-It is not an exhaustive set of scenarios, so please consider the more complicated flows and states that will exist in your real world application and add additional logic as necessary .
+This little CordApp lets us test the failure and recovery modes behave as expected, and also emulate the load of multiple client to test for possible race conditions.
+It is not an exhaustive set of scenarios, so please consider the more complicated flows and states that will exist in your real world application and add additional logic as necessary.

 There is one state, `FooState` and a simple flow, `CreateFoo` that issues new states to two parties, partyA and partyB, running the standard finality flow.
 By changing the action attribute in the FooState, different types of error